sinnerschrader/account-tool/readme.md

 * Open `localhost:8080` in your browser
 * Login with `accadm` and password `testuser`

-You can also login with any other contained in the test data set.
+You can also login with any other user contained in the test data set.
 The password is always `testuser`.
 Please refer to `src/main/resources/ldap/data/03-testuser.ldif` for further details.

 ### Pull requests
 The master branch is protected an nobody can or should ever push to it!
 Every feature has to be integrated through a